Mini-GT/notes-app/README.md

 # Notes App

-Created this project for fun and testing other dependencies like showdown, react-split, nanoid and react-mde
+Created this project for fun and testing other dependencies like showdown, react-split, nanoid and react-mde.